nottinghamcollege/cloud-extension-yii2/README.md

 Generates a URL to a resource that was uploaded to the CDN during the build and deployment process.

-#### `cpResourceUrl()`

-Builds a URL for control panel resources.
-Not typically necessary outside of the native asset publishing loop, but provided in case an existing application makes use of `craft\web\AssetManager::publish()`, directly.

 #### `isCraftCloud`

 `true` when the app detects it is running on Cloud infrastructure, `false` otherwise.